Geist Christian Church

 While in Lexington, we will be staying at Maxwell Street Presbyterian Church.
 The Church DOES have air conditioning AND 6 showers.
 We will, however, need to bring a fitted sheet, sleeping bag, and pillow.
 I also encourage our youth to bring the bare essentials.
 We are limited to two pieces of luggage with the bus.

-Your deposit of $200 for the Lexington mission trip is due on April 12th, 2020.
-The final payment of $150 – (totaling $350) for this mission trip is due by May 10, 2020.
-This will cover the majority of the meals, but I encourage youth to bring some spending money for a few meals that will not be covered (3 fast-food like meals), snacks, and souvenirs throughout the week.
+Your deposit of $200 for the Lexington mission trip is due on May 2, 2021.
+The final payment of $150 – (totaling $350) for this mission trip is due by June 6, 2021.
+This will cover majority of the meals, but I encourage youth to bring some spending money for a few meals that will not be covered (3 fast-food like meals), snacks, and souvenirs throughout the week.

 As we approach this weeklong experience in Lexington, KY, I want youth to prepare for anything.
 Flexibility and positive attitudes are essential to make this a positive experience.
 It is a mission trip, and we are going to serve those who Jesus called, “the least of these.”
 Let us remember that, for a week, we can do anything, and though this trip might not always be “fun” or “easy,” we are here to experience and combat poverty head on.
 This week will be life changing if we open ourselves up to the experience.
 I challenge each student to be ready to work and to give fully to the mission we are called to do during our week at the Mission Immersion in Lexington, KY.